L-1 Intra Company Transfer Visa

 Your stay might be cut short if the employer you are working for decides to terminate you.
 When this is the case, the employer is legally required to pay your return transportation costs.
 However, you must bear these costs if you choose to resign.

-Your accompanying family members are eligible to stay with you in the US. for the full duration of your L-1 visa.
+Your accompanying family members are eligible to stay with you in the US. on a L-2 visa for the full duration of your L-1 visa.

 Your spouse and unmarried children under the age of 21 can come with you to the U.S. if you have an eligible L-1A or L-1B visa.
-The family members can associate you at the time you first arrive in US with you r L-1 visa.
+The family members can associate you at the time you first arrive in US with your L-1 visa.
 Alternatively, they can join you later.
 In case, they may do so only after their L-2 visa application is approved.
 We will assist with the visa application for your spouse and children at your preferred US consulate with your L-1 approval notice.
-However, you will need to file a separate employment authorization l-765 petition for your spouse seeking to work in the US.
+L-1 spouse can get an automatic work authorization and need not file separate I-765.

 Going from an L1 visa to an EB1C green card is a 2-step process.
 First, your immigration lawyer will file a Form I-140, also called the Immigrant Petition for Alien Worker.
 Second, your immigration lawyer will file a Form I-485, also called the Application to Register Permanent Residence or Adjust Status.
+The consular process with involve an NVC stage.
 L-1 visa holders living in the US can apply for a green card through the adjustment of status process form l-485.
 Thos e outside the US will apply via consular processing at the US embassy or consulate in their country of residence.

 At Adam Bernards we provide consular assistance for all the categories of US visas.
 Consular services give you ease of processing for a lesser fee and for a quicker processing timeframe in contrast to USCIS filings.
 However, it is imperative you choose the firm that has gained substantial experience in consular based services.
 We analyse and strategize your concern deeply and translate them into the services providing you with a percentage of chance of success of your applications.
 We are transparent with the processes and make our clients aware of their case status at every stage in the process.
 We are thoroughly dedicated to our clients needs and in achieving the best outcome for our clients.